OlaQla/First-Milestones-Project/README.md

 Code Institute, User - Centric frontent development 2019
 # Project purpose

 This is educational project for elementary school students.
-They come to the website with questions in need of answering and learn about our Solar System.
-The purposes of this project are to promote STEM subjects in elementary schools. while learning how to build good looking responsive websites by just using CSS3.
+It was inspired by my daughters interest in everything that is related to space, stars and planets.
+Students can come to the website with questions in need of answering and learn about our Solar System.
+The purposes of this project are to promote STEM subjects in elementary schools, while learning how to build good looking responsive websites by just using CSS3.

 ## Demo